marcelpetersen/mobil/_posts/2020-01-18-is-your-stack-holding-you-back.md

 > An API gives you an open connection to your bigger, brighter, future business

-In the world of vehicle sharing, there’s a lot of handshaking to be done between different technologies.
+In the world of carsharing - or really any shared mobility company - there’s a lot of handshaking to be done between different technologies.
 Driver license verification, payments and of course the vehicles, to name just a few.
 Vehicles need to be connected with an IoT device.
 All the data touch-points from this IoT device are then available to you to use as you please.
 Operationally, vehicle health and tracking is simple.
 For your customers, they get a seamless experience when finding, unlocking and riding your shared vehicles.

 So our stack gets higher when you integrate or upgrade your IoT device.
 This raises the question: is this even possible with your current tech stack?
 Well, if your core platform is built with flexibility in mind, then yes!
 If not, then you’ll either be stuck with a limited selection of hardware choices, or you could move to a more open platform.